 Life is about hard choices – I wish it were easier, but we know that it’s not…but the choices you make will chart your course – it’s always my prayer that those I work with find the safety of the shore and are protected from the rocks.

 A ladder.
 I don’t know about you, but I am not fond of heights – when I moved into my new home I gave away my rickety ladder to my yardman and bought a nice sturdy step latter with side rails.

 At my old place I had two giant water oaks in my front yard they made a mess… so once a year I would have to get my brothers 18-foot slide ladder and clean the gutters on the front of the house.

 I can remember being up near the top of the ladder cleaning with one gloved hand in the gutter and weaving my arm through the ladder while holding the gutter to steady myself for dear life.

 I learned to clean the gutters early on a Sat. morning because I noticed if I did it in the afternoon all my friends would drive by my house would see me up there and honk the horn to say hi and it scared me every time and made me jump a bit – rattled my ladder and I was worried I’d fall.
-Finally, I got a leaf blower with a long wand so I could blow out the leaves from the rooftop and clean up the mess from the plant beds below.
+Finally, I got a leaf blower with a long wand so my wonderful yardman could blow out the leaves from the rooftop and we’d just clean up the mess from the plant beds below.

 If you were to ask me – I’d say you do damage when you play those games.
 A ladder is to help climb – everyone should get the chance to see if they can climb (if they can’t at least the option was there) to help other be successful we need to help them climb up – not hold them down or keep them off altogether.